rccordell/s23bbb/assignments.md

 2. Take no more than two information overload day during the semester.
 3. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
 4. Submit all [discussion preparation assignments](https://s23bbb.ryancordell.org/assignments/discussion-prep/) except for two
-5. Complete six of eight [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
+5. Complete three of six [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
 6. Complete a satisfactory [(Better) Book Project](https://s23bbb.ryancordell.org/assignments/book-project/), meeting all specified deadlines without serious delays, by the end of the semester.

 ### "D" and "F" Grades